-- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - is responsible for reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - · reviews our critical accounting policies and estimates; and - annually reviews the audit committee charter and the committee's performance.
+- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services;

+- monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - is responsible for reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - reviews our critical accounting policies and estimates; and - annually reviews the audit committee charter and the committee's performance.

-The current members of our audit committee are , , and . serves as the chairperson of the committee.
+The current members of our audit committee are Mr. Alleva, Dr. Jones, and Dr. Siegall.
+Mr. Alleva serves as the chairperson of the committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
-Our board of directors has determined that is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of NASDAQ.
-Under the rules of the SEC, members of the audit committee must also meet heightened independence standards.
+Our board of directors has determined that Mr. Alleva is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of the SEC, members of the audit committee must also meet heightened independence standards.
 However, a minority of the members of the audit committee may be exempt from the heightened audit committee independence standards for one year from the date of effectiveness of the registration statement of which this prospectus forms a part.
-Our board of directors has determined that each of , and are independent under the applicable rules of NASDAQ.
+Our board of directors has determined that each of the members of our audit committee is independent under the applicable rules of NASDAQ.
 The audit committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ.